nihpo/SynthHealthData/README.md

 Users will be able to boot the Docker container in Azure, as a full self-contained regulatory submission.

 ![Azure hosting Synthetic Submissions](SynthHealthData_04.png)

+## Stage IV: Synthetic Electronic Data Capture ("SynthEDC")

+We're exploring the business value of building synthetic, unencumbered Electronic Data Capture ("EDC") datasets at scale.

+Please see the [SynthEDC](/synthedc) section for more details.

+## Stage V: Synthetic Medical Imaging ("SynthImaging")

+There seems to be a scarcity of scientifically-valid yet synthetic medical images.

+We're exploring the business value of building synthetic, unencumbered Electronic Data Capture ("EDC") datasets at scale.

+Please see the [SynthImaging](/synthimaging) section for more details.

 ## User Benefits